-Inmates housed at the Howard County Criminal Justice Center now have two ways to receive mail: Tradition Mail via the US Postal Service and new Inmate E-mail.
+Inmates housed at the Howard County Criminal Justice Center now have two (2) ways to receive mail: Traditional Mail via the US Postal Service and new Inmate Email.

-To send an Inmate an E-mail FOR A SMALL FEE please proceed to Secure Instant Mail to set up an account.
+Inmate Email: To send an inmate an email FOR A SMALL FEE please proceed to Secure Instant Mail to set up an account.

-All traditional mail must be sent through the US Post Office and cannot be hand delivered to the jail.
-Mail will be delivered to inmates between 2:00pm and 10:00pm Monday-Friday except on holidays.
-Mail must be in manila or mailing evelopes that are no larger than 9x12, and any greeting cards sent can be no larger than 6x9.
+Traditional Mail: All traditional mail must be sent through the U.S. Post Office and cannot be hand delivered to the jail.
+Mail will be delivered to inmates between 2PM and 10PM, Monday through Friday, except on holidays.
+Mail must be in manila or mailing envelopes that are no longer than 9 x 12, and any greeting cards sent can be no longer than 6 x 9.

-Books and magazines are acceptable but must be new and shipped from the publisher or warehouse and not from a bookstore, and invoice should show they have been paid in full.
-(Nothing hardback or sexually explicit)
+Books and magazines are acceptable but must be new and shipped from the publisher or warehouse and not from a bookstore, and an invoice should show they have been paid in full.
+(No hardback or sexually explicit).

 The following is a list of some items considered to be contraband and are strictly prohibited:

--Any plans or instructions for escape or unauthorized entry
+Any plans for instructions for escape or unauthorized entry.

--Any foreign substances on mail or in envelopes, including but not limited to: crayon, marker, color pencil, paint, glitter, glitter pen, glue, lipstick, stickers, tape, whiteout, water marks, questionable stains, staples, paperclips, postage stamps, extra envelopes, stationary, bubble wrap, tissue paper, body fluids, internet materials, laminated materials, plastic or metal objects, edible foods or candies, excessive perfumes, advertisings, sweepstakes, or lottery cards.
+Any foreign substances on mail or in envelopes, including but not limited to: crayon, marker, color pencil, paint, glitter, glitter pen, glue, lipstick, stickers, tape, whiteout, water marks, questionable stains, staples, paperclips, postage stamps, extra envelopes, stationary, bubble wrap, tissue paper, body fluids, internet materials, laminated materials, plastic or metal objects, edible foods or candies, excessive perfumes, advertising, sweepstakes, or lottery cards.

 Any photos with nudity (bare breasts, buttocks, or genital area).